piyushkodes/insurance-data-analysis/README.md

 This project was created while learning data analysis and machine learning using Python.

-In this project, I worked on an insurance dataset and performed data cleaning, preprocessing, visualization and feature engineering.
+In this project, I worked on an insurance dataset and performed data cleaning, preprocessing, visualization, feature engineering and machine learning.

 ## What I Did